thedoctorJJ/auditor-job-posting-agent/README.md

 # Auditor Job Posting Agent

-An AI-powered application that continuously scans job boards for auditing and accounting job postings, extracts structured information, and analyzes which roles are best suited for automation by AI workforce agents.
+An AI-powered full-stack application that continuously scans job boards for auditing and accounting job postings, extracts structured information, and analyzes which roles are best suited for automation by AI workforce agents.

 ## 🚀 Features